 Book clubs are one of my very favorite ways to teach reading skills while getting kids excited and engaged!
 It’s always more fun to practice your standards and skills with novels than just doing worksheets and taking notes.

-I run book clubs a little different than many teachers.
+I love using book clubs to teach reading lessons.
+I run book clubs a little differently than many teachers.
 Over the years I found that ditching the jobs and assigning graphic organizers based on your weekly reading skill is far more effective.
 I also choose to read the book as a group rather than assigning reading for homework.
 It makes the book club more exciting and feels less like work.